 Why this check?
 Why do we not echo all the xid fields back?
 Did it break with some other phone?

-#3 Updated by keith about 1 year ago
+#3 Updated by keith over 2 years ago

 On the one had it says:

 As an optimisation, parameters confirming the requested values may be omitted from the XID response.